 Cyclones And Anticyclones: What Is The Difference?

-A cyclone is an air mass circulating a low-pressure system, which rotates counterclockwise in the Northern and clockwise in the Southern Hemisphere.
-An anticyclone is an air mass circulating a high-pressure system, rotating clockwise in the Northern and counterclockwise in the Southern Hemisphere.
+A cyclone is defined as an air mass circulating a low-pressure system, rotating counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
+An anticyclone, though, circulates a high-pressure system, rotating clockwise in the Northern Hemisphere and counterclockwise in the Southern Hemisphere.

-This description is rather short and cryptic but will help to establish the fundamental differences between these two weather phenomena.
-We will discuss and define it in more detail shortly.
+This description is rather short and cryptic, but it helps establish the fundamental differences between these two weather phenomena.
+We will examine both in more detail shortly.

-To better understand these two weather phenomena and how they differ, one needs to define what each occurrence is and also look at each one's characteristics.
+To better understand these two weather phenomena and how they differ, one needs to define what they are and look at their characteristics.

-Additionally, this post also provides a detailed table, which breaks down the primary differences between the two weather occurrences.
+Additionally, this post provides a detailed table that breaks down the primary differences between the two weather events.

 Cyclones Vs Anticyclones

-The difference between a cyclone and an anticyclone was already summarized during the introduction, but a more elaborate explanation will help better understand how the two phenomena differ.
+The difference between a cyclone and an anticyclone was already summarized in the introduction, but a more elaborate explanation will help to better understand how they differ.

-A cyclone is a pattern of winds (or air mass) that circulates a low-pressure system.
+A cyclone is a pattern of winds that circulates around a low-pressure system.
 It rotates counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
 It is typically associated with wet and stormy weather.

-An anticyclone is a pattern of winds (or air mass) that circulates a high-pressure system.
+An anticyclone is a pattern of winds that circulates around a high-pressure system.
 It rotates clockwise in the Northern Hemisphere and counterclockwise in the Southern Hemisphere.
 It is typically associated with dry and fair weather.

-The difference in the direction the winds rotate in the Northern and Southern Hemisphere is a direct result of the Coriolis Effect, which causes the wind to deflect to the right in the Northern Hemisphere and to the right in the Southern Hemisphere.
+The difference in the direction the winds rotate in the Northern and Southern Hemispheres is a direct result of the Coriolis Effect, which causes the wind to deflect to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.

 (Read more about the Coriolis Effect in this article.)

-Why these differences between a cyclone and anticyclone occur will become more evident as one takes a closer look at the formation and characteristics of each one.
+Why these differences between a cyclone and an anticyclone occur will become more evident as we take a closer look at the formation and characteristics of each.

 Definition And Development Of A Cyclone

-As already described, a cyclone is a wind pattern circulating a low-pressure system, counterclockwise in the Northern Hemisphere & clockwise in the Southern Hemisphere.
+As already described, a cyclone is a wind pattern circulating around a low-pressure system, counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.

-Most cyclones (and all their variations) form over the warm waters of the Tropics.
-As the warm, humid air starts to rise, it leaves an area of low pressure close to the surface.
+Most cyclones (and all their variations) form over the warm waters of the tropics.
+As the warm, humid air starts to rise, it creates an area of low pressure close to the surface.

 Definition And Development Of An Anticyclone

-As already described, an anticyclone is a wind pattern circulating a high-pressure system, clockwise in the Northern Hemisphere & counterclockwise in the Southern Hemisphere.
+As already described, an anticyclone is a wind pattern circulating around a high-pressure system, clockwise in the Northern Hemisphere and counterclockwise in the Southern Hemisphere.

 Sometimes, the surface over which a body of air resides starts to cool down.
 It may be a result of land cooling down quickly due to a lack of solar radiation or as a result of a mass of air moving in over cold ocean waters.

-In turn, this cools the air down.
-As it cools down, the particles in the air contract and moves closer together due to a loss of energy.
-This causes the air to become heavier, putting more pressure on the surface below, which results in the creation of a high-pressure system.
+In turn, this cools the air.
+As it cools, the particles contract and move closer together due to a loss of energy.
+This makes the air denser, increasing the pressure at the surface and resulting in the formation of a high-pressure system.

-As mentioned, winds blow from a high-pressure to a low-pressure system.
+As mentioned, wind blows from a high-pressure system to a low-pressure system.
 In the case of an anticyclone, it blows and diverges away from the center of the high-pressure system.
-This results in the clear & fair weather one typically experience in the presence of an anticyclone.
+This results in the clear and fair weather one typically experiences in the presence of an anticyclone.

 Cyclone vs Anticyclone: The Key Differences